 The decision is important with use of biometrics on the rise and as businesses continue to grapple with Illinois’ stringent notice-and-consent requirements.
 It also stands in contrast to the Patel v.
 Facebook Inc., 290 F. Supp.
 3d 948 (N.D.
 Cal.
 2018), decision out of Northern California, which reached the opposite result on very similar facts.
 The Patel case is currently on appeal to the Ninth Circuit.

 Ultimately, the only certainty is that more uncertainty will follow on the question of injury and use of biometrics.
 Businesses that use or are considering using biometrics should continue to monitor these cases and others across the country for emerging clarity and uniform guidance on the risk of using biometric identifiers and the nature of any notice and consent mechanisms that must be provided.

-Goodwin’s Privacy & Cybersecurity practice is one of the longest-standing privacy practices of any global 50 firm and has been ranked among leading law firms for privacy and cybersecurity, including by Legal 500.
+Goodwin’s Data, Privacy and Cybersecurity practice is one of the longest-standing privacy practices of any global 50 firm and has been ranked among leading law firms for privacy and cybersecurity, including by Legal 500.
 It fully integrates and leverages the firm's core strengths, with the group's lawyers coming from the technology, financial industry, licensing, litigation and regulatory practices.
 The team has handled hundreds of data breach investigations, litigated landmark privacy cases, and defended clients in investigations and enforcement actions brought by state attorneys general and federal data protection regulators.
 Goodwin provides clients practical advice on all aspects of information-related management, including the establishment of comprehensive privacy programs, audits, transactional due diligence and compliance with domestic and international privacy laws.